 a) Project Management software: This is the cornerstone of Project Planning.
 Tools like Microsoft Project, Asana, Trello, or Jira help teams create Project schedules, track progress, manage tasks, and collaborate efficiently.
 They provide a centralised platform for team communication and task management.

-b) Gantt charts: Gantt charts are visual tools that display Project tasks and their timelines in a bar chart format.
-They help Project Managers and teams visualise task dependencies and the overall Project timeline, aiding in efficient scheduling and resource allocation.
+b) Gantt charts: Gantt Charts are visual tools that display Project tasks and their timelines in a bar chart format.
+They help Project Managers and teams visualise task dependencies and the overall Project Management Timeline, aiding in efficient scheduling and resource allocation.

 c) Work Breakdown Structure (WBS) software: WBS software helps in creating and organising a hierarchical breakdown of Project tasks, allowing for a clear understanding of the Project's components and their relationships.